apache/spark/docs/helm-chart/manage-dags-files.rst

 Mounting DAGs using Git-Sync sidecar with Persistence enabled
 -------------------------------------------------------------

 This option will use a Persistent Volume Claim with an access mode of ``ReadWriteMany``.
 The scheduler pod will sync DAGs from a git repository onto the PVC every configured number of seconds.
 The other pods will read the synced DAGs.
 Not all volume  plugins have support for ``ReadWriteMany`` access mode.
-Refer `Persistent Volume Access Modes <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes>`__ for details
+Refer `Persistent Volume Access Modes <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes>`__ for details.

 .. code-block:: bash